kyma-project/telemetry-manager/docs/contributor/releasing.md

 # Release Process

-1. Create a release branch in the `telemetry-manager` repository.
+1. For new major and minor versions: Create a release branch in the `telemetry-manager` repository.
 The name of this branch must follow the `release-x.y` pattern, such as `release-1.0`.

-   >**NOTE:** This step applies only to new major and minor versions.

    ```bash
    git fetch upstream